thecloudgarage/eks-anywhere/nodegroups-austocaling/procedure.md

+# OBJECTIVE
+### Implement a cluster topology with a standalone workload cluster consisting of node groups with and without auto-scaling

 * Ensure that you have cloned the latest version of the EKS Anywhere GitHub repository associated with this saga series.
 * SSH into the EKS Anywhere Administrative machine.
 Navigate to $HOME/eks-anywhere/cluster-samples/ sub-directory and edit the cluster-sample-nodepools-autoscaling.yaml file to reflect the vSphere environment as noted in the previous blogs.
 * Copy the cluster creation script into the $HOME directory and make it executable.